Saving forests and jobs with tax shifts

 Restoration jobs should be open to all, starting well above minimum wage (it’s hard work), whatever wages are required to attract the necessary workforce to control wildfires and invasives.
 Guaranteed jobs available for the taking compete with low-wage employers who need competition, instead of laborious wage mandates that drive businesses under and lay off employees, or just get eaten by inflation.
 Workers can better negotiate their value if they have employment options and can essentially strike by simply changing jobs.

 Beyond stewardship tax breaks, we need carbon tax hikes to balance the equation.
 If we pay for environmental jobs and free transit by making polluters pay, then taxes are optional – a “green loophole.”
 Without pollution deterrents, forests will burn, salmon will suffer, and droughts will affect food security.
-Without a balance of gas taxes and congestion pricing, our freeways will slow to a crawl, hamstringing our economy and free time.
+Without a balance of gas taxes and congestion pricing, freeways will slow to a crawl, hamstringing our economy and free time.
 If we maintain full employment with ever-ready meaningful jobs, then the economy should stay balanced and strong while we adjust and fine-tune “tax shifts.”

 bothlibertyandjustice.us